jphaws/seclab-bot/spec.md

 python hmac will be used with SHA-256.

 The HMAC will be keyed with a pre-shared secret 256-bit key, thus message validation will prove the sender knew the key.
 No other threat model really matters.

+The server will simply disconnect on any error, or return an "all good" response on success.

+The server will send the following message:

+TBD